Bicaru20/PSIV-Car_tracking/README.md

 By combining these two approaches, we enhance the accuracy and robustness of our car tracking system, ensuring that we can effectively detect and track cars in various real-world scenarios.
 The subsequent steps of the project will detail how to set up and use these approaches for car tracking.

+## Step 2: Tracking Cars

+In the second step of the project, we implement a car tracking system that combines the two approaches from the previous step.
+The system is designed to leverage the strengths of each approach to achieve robust, accurate, and efficient car tracking in various scenarios.

+Approach 1: YOLO v8 Object Detection (Every 5 Frames)
+In the first tracking approach, we use YOLO v8 for car detection every 5 frames.
+This approach provides speed and efficiency as YOLO can process frames quickly.
+However, it comes at the cost of temporarily losing tracking information between the frames.
+During the non-detection frames, the tracking system maintains the last known state of each car.

+Approach 2: YOLO v8 with Background Subtraction (Every 5 Frames) To address the issue of information loss between YOLO detections, we combine YOLO with background subtraction during the 5 frames intervals when YOLO detection is not performed.
+This hybrid approach aims to reduce the information loss by using background subtraction to identify moving objects even when YOLO is not actively detecting cars.
+Any objects identified by background subtraction are associated with their corresponding cars from the previous YOLO detection frame.

+### Object Tracking and Class ID

+To maintain and track information about each car, we utilize an object tracking system.
+Each car is assigned a unique Class ID, and this ID is used to store information about the car's properties, such as its position, direction, and other relevant data.
+The Class ID helps in connecting the car's state across frames, even when there is a brief absence of YOLO detection.

+This combined tracking approach ensures that we minimize information loss and provide a more complete and reliable tracking system.
+The Class ID facilitates the association of cars between different frames, enabling us to monitor their movements accurately.

+As a result, our car tracking system is capable of not only detecting cars but also following their trajectories and collecting essential data about their behavior.
+It also allows us to count the number of cars that go in each direction.

+## Step 3: Visualizing Car Tracking

+In this step, we focus on visualizing the results of our car tracking system.
+The output of our system is saved in an output file, typically an output video.
+This video not only displays the tracked cars but also includes visual indicators for tracking direction and direction counting.

+The output video is a visual representation of the car tracking process.
+It features the following elements:

+Tracked Cars: Each car is outlined with a bounding box to visually indicate its position in the frame.
+The color of the bounding box often corresponds to the car's Class ID for easy reference.

+Direction Counting Lines: In the video, lines are drawn across the road or relevant paths.
+These lines serve as reference points for tracking the direction of the cars.
+When a car crosses one of these lines, its direction is recorded and visualized.

+Direction Indicators: For each tracked car, we provide direction indicators, such as "up," "down," "left," or "right."
+These indicators are displayed alongside the car's bounding box and are updated as the car changes direction.

+By including these elements in the output video, we offer a comprehensive visualization of the car tracking data.
+This makes it easier to interpret the movement patterns of the tracked cars, such as understanding traffic flow, counting vehicles entering or exiting specific areas, or monitoring lane changes.

 ## Table of Contents

 - [Requirements](#requirements)